 Are you one of the 85 to 90 percent of people in the U.S. experiencing back pain?
-If so, the spine specialists at University Hospitals offer a comprehensive array of treatments and individualized rehabilitation programs for back pain.
+If so, the team of doctors and specialists for back pain at University Hospitals offer a comprehensive array of treatments and individualized rehabilitation programs to help with your acute or chronic back pain.

-Back pain can make it difficult for you to perform everyday tasks or limit your ability to work or enjoy life.
-While some back pain is acute and lasts about six weeks, other cases of back pain are chronic and persist more than three months.
+Whether you experience back pain along your spine or concentrated on your lower back, it can make it difficult for you to perform everyday tasks or limit your ability to work or enjoy life.
+While some back pain is acute and lasts about six weeks, other cases of back pain are chronic and persist for more than three months.

-Regardless of the type of back pain you are living with, it is important to see an expert spine doctor for an accurate diagnosis and help to determine an individualized back pain treatment plan.
+Regardless of the type of back pain you are living with, it is important to see an expert spine doctor or specialist for back pain for an accurate diagnosis and to help determine an individualized back pain treatment plan.

 Mild and Severe Back Pain Causes